 An MOT test is mostly focused on safety-related areas, so they don’t cover the general mechanical condition of a vehicle.
 These tests focus on tires, exterior lighting, fluids, mirrors, horn, and dashboard lights.

 A general vehicle inspection is much more detailed than an MOT test.
 Each car manufacturer recommends optimal servicing intervals, but they aren’t required legally.
 Carried out by auto shops, these inspections include everything from checking tire pressure to reading fault codes.

 Many auto shops also offer a pre-MOT service, which covers all areas checked during an MOT test.

 Learn about MOTs and inspections from car history reports

 Vehicle inspection centers, workshop networks, and dealerships usually store information on their databases and share them with vehicle history check companies such as us.
-A full vehicle history report can show previous MOT dates and upcoming maintenance works.
+A full vehicle history report can show previous MOT dates.

 These records can reveal if a car hasn’t been used in years or needed multiple attempts to pass an MOT test.
 Paired with historical mileage and damage records, this data allows you to evaluate a car’s condition better.

 Check any VIN to learn a vehicle's history!

 What is a full car maintenance?